firmata/protocol/spi-proposal.md

 4. return data if read

 Each SPI device is initialized via a config message.
-This message sets the bit order data mode clock speed and optional CS pin for the device.
+This message sets the bit order, data mode, clock speed, and optional CS pin for the device.
 Arrays of bytes can be transferred to and received from the slave device.
 If a CS pin is specified, it is pulled low at the beginning of a transfer and released after the last byte sent.
 However, the user can change the active CS pin state (HIGH to LOW rather than the default LOW to HIGH behavior) or even specify if the